 |Treasure Chest||Yin Water||Yin Wood||Yin Fire||Yin Metal|

-In the year of the Fire-Monkey much can be achieved with additional energy.
+In the year of the Metal Ox anyone can achieve a lot with courage!

 The meaning of the Chinese Star Sign is not based on the Year Sign only but additionally it is influenced by the Month, Day and Double Hour Sign.
 It is further influenced by one of the 5 elements.
 Thus you'll have an endless combination making it nearly impossible for one person to have the same characteristics as the other.

 There are 12 Signs in the Chinese Horoscope which repeat themselves every 12 years.
 Often this sign is wrongly calculated.
 The Chinese Year does not start with January 1st like ours but on different days in January or February, always on the second new moon after the winter solstice.
 If you have your birthday in one of those two months it may be absolutely possible that you have always believed to be another sign.
 Those 12 Star Signs are Dog, Dragon, Goat, Horse, Monkey, Ox, Pig, Rabbit, Rat, Rooster, Snake and Tiger.

 These 12 Star Signs show what inherent character lies within us.
 What is easy to do and on what we have to work; and where the difficulties lie.

 The second important component of the Chinese Horoscope is the element which is also acquainted with the year.
 Thus the Star Signs repeat themselves along with their according element only every 60 years.

 There are five elements; Fire, Earth, Metal, Water and Wood.

 Each element rules two succeeding years so that you have a 10-year-rhythm.
 This 60-year-cycle you also find in human life.
 It mirrors the gap between two generations.
 And often you'll see that the children get better along with the grandparents than with the parents.